 This evaluation and analysis will also be used to further the counseling services program in multiple school settings, for as long as the services can be provided in the interests of the school districts who will sponsor the services, in the interest of the school settings who serve the youth enrolled in counseling services, and in the interests of the students themselves who have the most to gain/lose - if/when they succeed.

-All of the original documentation for this analysis and interpretations report is on file at the office(s) of LaRose and queries related to such records can be directed to the author.
+All of the original documentation for this analysis and interpretations noted in this report are on file at the office(s) of LaRose and queries related to such records can be directed to the author.

 Program Modifications & Implementation.
 For the first year since the school counseling program was designed and implemented in schools, a second mental health professional was added to the program via sub contract in 2009.
-The 2009-2010 academic year was generally a success with an alternative provider - and the counseling program in the 2010-2011 academic year as evaluated here is largely a programmatic success in duplication, again via an alternatively licensed mental health provider.
-Implementation of the program occurred via standard protocol, regular monthly meetings with the onsite provider, case note reviews, telephone consultations and occasional onsite meetings (two per year, maximum).
-The program anticipates similar annual outcomes in the upcoming years, as the program is largely structurally unchanged.
-Administrative involvement with LaRose remains intact, with the additional support of one other licensed professional available to the school and the district.
+The 2009-2010 academic year was generally a success with an alternative provider in a different district - and the counseling program in the 2010-2011 academic year as evaluated here is largely a programmatic success in duplication under a different onsite provider, an alternatively licensed mental health provider.

+Implementation of the program occurred via standard protocol, with regular monthly meetings with the onsite provider and program developer/designed/evaluator, with multiple case note reviews, telephone consultations and occasional onsite meetings at the school (two per year, maximum).
+The program anticipates similar annual outcomes in the upcoming years, as the program is structurally unchanged and the protocol mirrors a standardized service delivery model (allowing for the independent skill sets of other professionals working with this program).
+Administrative involvement with LaRose remains intact, with the additional support of both licensed professionals available to the school and the district.